Balla Linda: Writing

 Music and lyrics to the song were written by Italian songwriter Mogol and Battisti.
 The track is a pop song with lyrics and atmosphere recalling the lightheartedness of Summer.
 The text speaks of a girl named Linda.
 She is neither beautiful, intelligent nor bewitching, but her carelessness, sincerity and fidelity manage to make the protagonist forget his former companion, who had taken advantage of him and then left him.

 The text is structured on a climax: the words of the first strophes of the song are melancholic and list some negatives sides of Linda, contrasted with the positive sides of the previous companion.
 In the following verses, the defects of the latter surface.

 Finally in the refrain, the protagonist, who is obviously happy with her choice, dedicates the whole scene to Linda and invites her to dance with enthusiasm.

-Reaction
+Reception

 According to music critic Renzo Stefanel, Linda «is so pure that her dance seems almost [...] the metaphor of the lightness of life coined by Nietzsche».